 Maya’s vast discography includes ten solo albums and many studio recordings and film music collaborations.
 Her next album, a recording of David Lang’s the day and world to come, will be released in fall 2017 on Cantaloupe Music.
 Her album, TranceClassical, released July 2016, debuted at No. 1 on the Apple Music classical chart.
 Her 2010 album Provenance topped the classical and world music charts on both Amazon and iTunes, and her album Time Loops was selected among NPR’s top 10 recordings of 2012.
 Her album Uncovered, a collection of re-imagined and re-contextualized classic rock masterpieces, made the top 10 on the Billboard Classical Chart.

 Maya Beiser is a 2015 United States Artists (USA) Distinguished Fellow in Music; a 2017 Mellon Distinguished Visiting Artist at MIT Center for Art, Science & Technology; and she was recently a Presenting Artist at the inaugural CultureSummit, held in 2017 in Abu Dhabi.
-Invited to present at the prestigious TED main stage in Long Beach, CA, Maya’s 2011 TED Talk has been watched by close to one million people and translated to 32 languages.
+Invited to present at the prestigious TED main stage in Long Beach, CA, Maya’s 2011 TED Talk has been watched by over one million people and translated to 32 languages.
 In 2013, she was a featured guest alongside such luminaries as Yoko Ono, Marina Abramović, and Isabella Rossellini at ICASTICA, a festival celebrating women working in artistic fields in Arezzo, Italy.
 Maya is a graduate of Yale University and was a founding member of the Bang on a Can All-Stars.

 Maya Beiser is on twitter as @CelloGoddess